Skip to content

 The Maine Coon is well suited to families of all sizes, and their easygoing nature makes them ideal companions for children.

-The Oriental cat is much more active and demanding, so they do better in households that can provide them with lots of attention.
+Oriental cats are much more active and demanding, so they do better in households that can provide them with lots of attention.

 Overall, both breeds are incredibly loving and devoted, but the Maine Coon is more laid back than the Oriental cat.